Thalassery Chicken Biryani ( with Marinated Chicken )

 2. Pour in the coconut milk (1/4 cup) and bring to a simmer.
 Add the turmeric powder( 1/8 tsp) and black pepper powder (1/4 tsp).

 4. Add half a cup of water and mix gently.
-Cover, turn on the heat and bring to a boil.
+Cover, turn on the heat, and bring to a boil.

-5. As soon as the mixture comes to a boil, reduce heat to lowest, stir once again and cover once again.
-Cook for about 10 minutes till chicken is just cooked sufficiently enough to eat but not too tender.
-It will cook again in the ‘dum’ process.
+5. As soon as the mixture comes to a boil, reduce heat to lowest, stir once again, and cover once again.
+Cook for about 10 minutes till the chicken is just cooked sufficiently enough to eat but not too tender.
+It will cook again in the 'dum' process.
 Test one piece.
 Add some more salt to taste- as required.
 I added 1/2 tsp of salt here.

 7. Scatter some fried onion and chopped coriander over the top.
 Don't mix.